plotly/plotly-cloud-templates/README.md

 # Plotly Cloud Templates

-A collection of ready-to-deploy Dash application templates built with 100% open-source software and optimized for [Plotly Cloud](https://cloud.plotly.com).
+A collection of ready-to-publish Dash application templates built with 100% open-source software and optimized for [Plotly Cloud](https://cloud.plotly.com).

 ## 🚀 Available Templates